percona/everest-doc/docs/migration_guide.md

     [Create EKS cluster :material-arrow-right:](quickstart-guide/eks.md){.md-button} [Create GKE cluster :material-arrow-right:](quickstart-guide/gke.md){.md-button}

 5. Verify that you have access to the Kubernetes cluster that you want to use with Percona Everest.
-By default, Everest uses the kubeconfig file available under `~/.kube/config`.
+By default, Percona Everest uses the kubeconfig file available under `~/.kube/config`.

-    To verify access to the Kubernetes cluster, run the following command:
+    To verify access to the Kubernetes cluster, run:

     ```sh
     kubectl get nodes